greatertomi/referral-system/README.md

 You can clone this project and run it on your PC following these steps

 1. Run `npm install`
-2. Create a .env file and specify the following details about your database
+2. Create a .env file and specify the following details about your database and the app
    - HOST
    - USER
    - PASSWORD